-The Office of Counter-Terrorism and Emergency Coordination (OCTEC) provides scientific, regulatory and policy assistance within the Center for Drug Evaluation and Research (CDER) for drug development initiatives relating to medical countermeasures, and coordination of emergency activities involving CDER regulated products.
+The Counter-Terrorism and Emergency Coordination Staff (CTECS) provides scientific, regulatory and policy assistance within the Center for Drug Evaluation and Research (CDER) for drug development initiatives relating to medical countermeasures, and coordination of emergency activities involving CDER regulated products.

 - Facilitate the development and availability of safe, effective and quality medical countermeasures (MCM) for chemical, biological, radiological and nuclear threats.